 Rosa was the Latino for Political Empowerment Director in 1997 and moved to PLAN in April 1998.
 She was a school teacher in El Salvador for 13 years before coming to the United States as a political refugee.
 She attended the National University of El Salvador and got her Master’s Degree in Education.
 Rosa runs PLAN’s citizenship office in Reno, and was awarded Social Justice Hero award by the Human Services Network for her efforts to support and empower Northern Nevada’s immigrant community.

 At 17 years old, Dulce got her start with PLAN as a high school intern.
 She became a lead activist fighting for immigration reform, reproductive justice, and civic engagement for PLAN and PLAN member groups.
 Dulce was officially hired as a PLAN organizer after receiving a work permit in 2015.
-She led PLAN’s voter registration and GOTV efforts and helped with immigration and naturalization organizing.
+She leads PLAN’s voter registration and GOTV efforts to ensure PLANistas are engaged year round and are ready to vote in every election.
 Currently, Dulce is a student at the College of Southern Nevada and in her free time enjoys pursuing creative outlets centered around the performing arts which include writing and performing a rap about the history of PLAN.

-Like Karla, Erika started volunteering with PLAN to help fight for immigration reform.
-She became a staff member in 2015 and is part of the environmental justice, and immigration teams.
-Erika is also a student at the College of Southern Nevada.
-She is one of the co-founders of Dream Big Vegas, an organization for undocumented youth.
+Erika started volunteering with PLAN to help fight for immigration reform.
+She became a staff member in 2015 and recently took over the immigrant organizing responsibilities after being part of the environmental justice team.
+Erika is a student at the College of Southern Nevada and is one of the co-founders of Dream Big Vegas, an organization for undocumented youth.